delb-xml/delb-py/docs/design.rst

 standard library's :mod:`xml.dom.minidom` module.
 But it lacks an XPath interface and rumours say it's slow.
-To illustrate the more accessible model with a better locatability, here's another graphical representation of the markup example from above with two different types of nodes:
+To illustrate the more accessible model with a better locatability, here's another graphical representation of the markup example from above with text content in an emancipated, dedicated node
+type:

 .. image:: images/dom-model-example.png